chevere/xr-docs/developer/api.md

 `PATCH /pauses/{id}`

-When updating a pause it will update the lock file to return `{"stop":true}`.
-The helper which called `xri()->pause()` should stop execution once it notices that the pause was updated to instruct stop code execution.
+When updating a pause it will update the pause to a full stop.
+GET requests will return `{"stop":true}`.
+The helper which called `xri()->pause()` should stop execution once the pause was updated to stop code execution.

 ```sh
 curl --fail -X PATCH \